ArduPilot/ardupilot_wiki/dev/source/docs/buildin-mission-planner.rst

    Planner and a few other related applications (i.e. "3DR Radio", "Updater", etc) which can all be see in the Solution Explorer (highlighted in yellow above).
+-  If you haven't already installed the ".NET desktop development" add-in, you will be prompted to do it now.
 -  Set the "Solution Configuration" to "Debug" or "Release" (this can be found just below the Tools menu)
 -  Set the "Solution Platforms" to "x86"